8sq/acme-app/ARCHITECTURE.md

 ```

 `storeFile()` validates size, generates a UUID v7 key with a
-sanitized extension, stores the raw bytes and metadata.
+sanitized extension, stores the raw bytes and metadata (via
+unstorage's `setMeta` — stored as a `key$` sidecar entry).

 ## Media Routes